Enable cleaner, smarter tech for Europe’s future

 One smart security framework will make Europe’s digital backbone safer and stronger.

-Duplicative obligations under the Cyber Resilience Act (CRA), NIS 2, other EU-level legislation, and national regimes force companies to report the same incidents multiple times and meet a wide range of audit standards.
+Duplicative obligations under the Cyber Resilience Act (CRA), NIS2, other EU-level legislation, and national regimes force companies to report the same incidents multiple times and meet a wide range of audit standards.

-The way forward for Europe:
+The way forward for bold and ambitious simplification:

 I. Adopt a ‘report once, comply many’ model.